 K&N do a ‘lifetime’ replacement that’s easily available in the UK and EU, but there are plenty of other makes.

 The K&N filter is also suitable for all Falcos and Milles up to 2001.
-The part number you want is AL 1098.

 Another common modification is to replace the airbox rubber with one from an early Mille R, which is much less restrictive. and more or less a direct replacement.